EyeQGPT/Smartcone/eyeq/docs/model_v2_spec.md

 The builder pulls the system message from `config/system_message_v2.txt`, assembles user prompts with clear conversion instructions, and pairs each plastic input with its EyeQ output while skipping hold-out IDs.

 ## Firebase and runtime alignment
-The app and Firebase schema should store human-readable text fields such as `inputPlasticText` and `outputEyeQText` rather than JSON pattern data.
+The app and Firebase schema should store human-readable text fields such as `inputPlastic` and `outputEyeQ` rather than JSON pattern data.
 Backend calls must send the v2 system message and the plastic exercise text as the user prompt.
 Responses should be treated as structured text matching the EyeQ output template—no parsing for JSON is required.
+Reads should tolerate legacy fields, but writes should only populate the text fields needed for v2.

 ## Evaluation workflow
 - Keep 5–10 plastic exercises in `data/v2/holdout_input_plastic/` for testing.